behnawwm/ArduinoController/README.md

 # ArduinoController

-Simple Android app to send particular commands using Android phone utilities to Arduino using Bluetooth.
+A simple Android app to send particular commands using Android device utilities to Arduino using Bluetooth.

 (not yet complete)